 Now picture this…every inch is the truth.
 Kermit was sitting at the head of the table gnawing on a huge turkey drumstick in his fist and staring at the kid.
-I could see the kid getting more nervous at Kermit’s caveman style eating habit.
+I could see the kid getting more nervous at Kermit’s stare and caveman-style eating habit.

 At a very pregnant moment, Kermit expelled a huge burp.
 We, at the table, didn’t pay much attention to this as it was Kermit’s habit.
 But the boyfriend just about melted in horror.

-Still eying the boyfriend, with drumstick in hand, Kermit gets up and walks over to the kid, stares him right in the face and says, “fuck you.”
+Still eying the boyfriend, with drumstick in hand, Kermit gets up and sidels over to the kid, stares him right in the face and says, “fuck you.”